Royal Automobile Club of Queensland

-The Royal Automobile Club of Queensland Limited (RACQ) is a mutual organisation and Queensland’s largest Club, providing services including roadside assistance, insurance, banking and travel to its approximately 1.75 million members.
+The Royal Automobile Club of Queensland Limited (RACQ) is a mutual organisation and Queensland's largest club (by membership), providing services including roadside assistance, insurance, banking and travel to its approximately 1.7 million members.

 RACQ is the largest provider of car insurance in Queensland and the second largest provider of home insurance.

-The Club's bimonthly magazine, The Road Ahead, is Queensland’s highest circulating magazine, with 836,995 printed copies and 410,584 digital copies distributed each edition.
-An earlier journal of the RACQ was the long-running Steering Wheel (1915-1932) which profiled makes of cars and motoring personalities, and carried anecdotes of pioneering days, humorous stories, social gossip, as well as supplementary lists of Registrations.
+The club's bimonthly magazine, The Road Ahead, is Queensland's highest circulating magazine, with 836,995 printed copies and 410,584 digital copies distributed each edition.
+An earlier journal of the RACQ was the long-running Steering Wheel (1915–1932) which profiled makes of cars and motoring personalities, and carried anecdotes of pioneering days, humorous stories, social gossip, as well as supplementary lists of Registrations.

 In financial year 2020, the Club returned $167.1 million to members including $8.6 million in fuel discounts and $5.6 million in theme park, attraction and movie ticket discounts.
 RACQ provides free-of-charge road safety education programs to primary and secondary school students across the state.

 RACQ is a member of the Australian Automobile Association.

 History

 Eighteen motorists formed the Automobile Club of Queensland in 1905 at a meeting of "almost all the motorists in Brisbane" which was held at the School of Arts, in Ann Street.
 The club was formed as an advocacy group, styled after the successful Royal Automobile Club of the United Kingdom.
 Of the eighteen founding members, ten were medical practitioners.
 Their belief that "autos" could be a reliable means for visiting patients was used to leverage a more positive image of cars in the public consciousness.

-Dr. George Hopkins was voted to be the President, and Dr. Charles Marks was the first Vice-President.
+Dr. George Hopkins was voted to be the president, and Dr. Charles Marks was the first vice-president.
 At the time of formation there were only 16 registered privately owned motor cars in Queensland.

 In recognition of the club's patriotic efforts during the Great War, King George V approved the use of the 'Royal' prefix in 1921.

 In 1925 RACQ Roadside Assistance was born when the Club commissioned two mechanics, George Clark and Eddie Henderson, to patrol the roads in search of disabled vehicles.

-In the 1970’s the Club began to expand its services including the formation of RACQ Insurance.
+In the 1970s the club began to expand its services including the formation of RACQ Insurance.

 In 2011, following Tropical Cyclone Yasi in Northern Queensland and flooding in central and southern Queensland, RACQ Foundation was launched to assist community groups devastated by natural disasters.

 RACQ was inducted into the Queensland Business Leaders Hall of Fame in 2014.

 In 2017, RACQ merged with Queensland Teachers Mutual Bank, forming RACQ Bank.